onshape-public/onshape-ts-drawing-client/README.md

 #### Description
 Sample Onshape Drawing API client in typescript.

-This sample has a long set of possible tasks that can be run, all of the form
+This sample has a long set of possible scripts that can be run, all of the form

 	$ npm run xxx

-where xxx is a task name, often followed by arguments that can vary task by task.
+where xxx is a script name, often followed by arguments.

 Note this repository shares an approach with the Onshape public repository